 Age, gender, and physical activity all affect how much weight a dog gains or loses.

 Cane Corso weight fluctuates with age, gender, degree of activity, and heredity.
 Cane Corso puppies often weigh significantly less than their full-grown counterparts.
 Males may also have a greater body mass than females.
-Cane Corsos that lead more active lifestyles may need a higher caloric intake to stay at a healthy weight.
-Finally, a Cane Corso's normal weight range may be affected by heredity, with some families tending to produce larger or smaller dogs.
+Cane Corsos, which leads to a more active lifestyle, may need a higher caloric intake to stay at a healthy weight.
+Finally, a Cane Corso’s normal weight range may be affected by heredity, with some families tending to produce larger or smaller dogs.

 Benefits of Keeping a Healthy Weight

-Cane Corsos need to watch their weight closely because being overweight can cause a number of health issues.
+Cane Corsos need to watch their weight closely because being overweight can cause several health issues.
 For instance, hip dysplasia and arthritis can develop in dogs when their weight is too big.
 Other weight-related health issues, such as heart disease and diabetes, are also linked to obesity.
-In addition, overweight Cane Corsos have a lower quality of life since they have less energy and can't participate in as many physical activities.
-Conversely, cane Corsos benefit significantly from being kept at a healthy weight, as this promotes a long, healthy, and active life.
+In addition, overweight Cane Corsos have a lower quality of life since they have less energy and can’t participate in as many physical activities.
+Conversely, cane Corsos benefit significantly from being kept at a healthy weight, promoting a long, healthy, and active life.

 Methods for Cane Corso Weight Control